-In March 2010, the Board of Directors of the District authorized the issuance of \$6,000,000 General Obligation Refunding and Improvement Bonds, Series 2010, dated March 5, 2010 with an interest rate of 4.5%, payable semiannually, maturing pursuant to a mandatory sinking fund redemption beginning December 1, 2010.
+In May 2014, the Board of Directors of the District authorized the issuance of a tax-exempt loan bearing interest at 3.01% payable semi-annually over ten years.
+The loan was issued to redeem the remaining balance of the \$6,000,000 General Obligation Refunding and Improvement Bonds, Series 2010, dated March 5, 2010.